jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-05/05-3-Modulation.md

 As you can see we have two pairs of `pack f f` and `$1 $2`-objects.
 The left pair defines the attack-time and target value (based on incoming velocity), the right pair the release-time.

 As Plug Data does not have note-off events – which would be used to trigger the release of a note – I used the velocity value of `0` as trigger for the release.
 The `select 0`-object will filter an incoming value of 0, which will trigger the release-time and pass it onto the `hv.vline~`-object.
-All non-zero velocity values will trigger the attack, which will cause an audible output.
+All non-zero velocity values will trigger the attack, causing an audible output from the main patch.

  <img width="540" alt="05-03-EnvSubpatch" src="https://github.com/user-attachments/assets/ecccd481-b154-4e0c-82cf-34823330d283" />